August 1922

 Abbott (2000), pg 297; Parkinson (2004), pg 301

-Kilmallock Taken After considerable fighting, Kilmallock is taken by pro-Treaty Forces.
-(Bruree had been taken earlier after a two-pronged attack.)
-Hopkinson and O’Callaghan puts this down to the Kerry anti-Treaty forces leaving to defend their home areas from the sea landings by pro-Treaty forces (see August 2nd and 3rd).
+Hopkinson and O’Callaghan put the capture of Kilmallock down to the Kerry anti-Treaty forces leaving to defend their home areas from the sea landings by pro-Treaty forces at Fenit (see Aug-02-22/1) and Tarbert (see Aug-03-22/2).
 Also, Cork forces left as they anticipated a sea borne invasion of Cork.
-However, by this stage, the pro-Treaty side had 2000 men in the area backed by artillery.
+However, by this stage, the pro-Treaty side had 2,000 men in the area backed by artillery.

 Hopkinson (1988), pg 152; Curran J M (1980), pg 242; O’Callaghan (2018), pg 111

-Night of the Bridges’ – A plan by the anti-Treaty Dublin Brigade to destroy a large number of bridges around Dublin (and thus cut Dublin of from the rest of the country) goes badly wrong when their plans are discovered by the pro-Treaty army and a large number of anti-Treaty volunteers are captured.
-(Anti-Treaty side claimed that the pro-Treaty troops got assistance from the British Army still stationed in Dublin on this night.)
-About 250 anti-Treaty men had been mobilised and, of these, approximately 160 were captured.
-Dorney comments that “It was an even greater disaster for the [anti-Treaty] Dublin Brigade than the attack on the Customs House had been in 1921”.
+A plan by the anti-Treaty Dublin Brigade to destroy a large number of bridges around Dublin (and thus cut Dublin of from the rest of the country) goes badly wrong when their plans are discovered by the pro-Treaty side and a large number of anti-Treaty volunteers are captured.

 Hopkinson (1988), pg 145; Dorney (2017), pgs 114-120